jannypie/diatomic/README.md

   - Add information to my experiment through description and conclusions
   - Have my experiment reviewed
   - Add categories to my experiments
+  - See my experiments
+  - See other's experiments
 2. As a reviewer, I want to:
   - See a completed experiment
   - Once I have read the experiment, "sign" that I have reviewed it
+  - See a list of experiments I have reviewed
 3. As a technician, I want to:
   - Add steps to an experiment I'm working on
   - Add comments to steps that I'm working on